Find Your Perfect School

 University of Massachusetts Amherst

-The Bachelor of Arts in Interdisciplinary Studies – Children’s Learning & Development concentrations offered by the University of Massachusetts Amherst is designed for adults who are already employed or interested in programs serving young children and their families.
+The Bachelor of Arts in Interdisciplinary Studies – Children’s Learning & Development concentrations offered by the University of Massachusetts Amherst are designed for adults who are already employed or interested in programs serving young children and their families.
 This Interdisciplinary Studies program will help students gain the knowledge and skills needed to build a successful career that helps improve children’s emotional, social, and intellectual growth.

 The Children’s Learning and Development concentrations will help students advance in their careers in youth and family programming, child advocacy, education, and administration.
 This will also help them prepare for provisional licensure in Massachusetts.